What is an Inventory Audit?

 - Pre-numbered tags and proper sequencing

-- Segregation of goods that are based on consignment
+- Segregation of goods that are held on consignment

-The auditor will also select a sample of items, in advanced, to test on the day of the count.
-The auditor will use both representative and specific item (stratification) testing when possible.
+The auditor also selects, in advance, a sample of items to test on the day of the count.
+They will use both representative and specific item (stratification) testing when possible.

 The Inventory Count – During

 - The auditor observes whether the client complies with the proposed policies/procedures for the count – Are these procedures being performed correctly and efficiently?

 - Observe the quality and the condition of the goods – Is there any sign of impairment/obsolescence?

 - The auditor runs their own tests and makes note of the results.
 Any necessary adjustments must be followed up to ensure that the inventory records and general ledger reflect the adjustments.

 - Obtain important cut-off information to make sure that the inventory is counting goods that need to be counted and not counting goods that shouldn’t be counted.
 For example, examine the last five shipping documents and receiving reports.